Energy Engineering Doctoral Programs

 Combined Qualifying Examination and Dissertation Proposal

 The Doctoral Qualifying Exam will consist of a written dissertation proposal (a document of typically 20 to 50 pages with appendices) and associated oral presentation by the examinee to an audience of peers and a committee of faculty members (minimum of three) where one of whom must be the examine's dissertation adviser.
-The committee may have in addition one of more members from outside UML.
+The committee may have in addition one of more members from outside UMass Lowell.

 At least one week prior to the date of the presentation of the dissertation proposal, an announcement document must be submitted to the department graduate coordinator and to the Associate Dean of Graduate Studies in the College of Engineering by the Associate Dean of Graduate Studies.